Last month, we gave you Basic Statistics so you can see the mean, median, mode, minimum, and maximum alongside your survey results in an instant.

 - And much, much more…

-Note: The Statistical Significance feature is available to all users with GOLD or PLATINUM accounts.
+Note: The Statistical Significance feature is available with certain paid plans.
 Have questions for our survey pros?
 Let us know in the Comments!